como-usar-fragmentos-de-codigo-en-markdown

 For example, x = 10 assigns the value 10 to the variable x.

-In the rendering, the inline code snippet x = 10 appears in a monospaced format, and the style defined for code snippets.
+In the rendering, the inline code snippet x = 10 appears with a monospaced font and the style defined for code snippets.

-The block code syntax is suitable when we need to include larger blocks of code, such as complete functions or long code examples.
+The block code syntax is suitable when we need to include more extensive blocks of code, such as complete functions or long code examples.

 To add a code block, we use three backticks (```) before and after the code block.